Statue of Queen Victoria, Bengaluru: Victoria Statue

 After the death of Queen Victoria in January 1901, committees were set up all over India, like other British Dominions, to raise statues of the Queen.
 In India, 50 such statues were raised of Queen Victoria.
 A Queen Victoria Memorial Fund was set up in the Bangalore Cantonment for raising a statue in Bangalore.
 A sum of BINR 10000 was raised in 6 months by the Fund.
 The then Maharaja of Mysore, Krishnaraja Wodeyar IV, agreed to meet rest of the funds required for the memorial.
 That amount was BINR 15,500.

 Sir Thomas Brock, a celebrated sculptor, was commissioned to make the statue for Bangalore.
 Brock's famous work is the Victoria Memorial, London outside the gates of the Buckingham Palace.
 Thomas Brock sculpture of Queen Victoria is 11 ft height, and is made from marble.
 The pedestal, made of granite is 13 ft. in height.
 The cost of the statue and the pedestal came up to BINR 25,500.
 The statue was shipped from England and arrived in Bangalore in July 1905.
 The statue of Victoria at Bangalore is a copy of the one made by Brock in 1890 for his hometown Worcester, England.
 The statue is also similar to other Victoria statues standing in London, Hove, Carlisle, Belfast, Brisbane and Cape Town.
 Other than Bangalore, Brock also sculpted the Queen Victoria statues raised in Agra, Cawnpore and Lucknow.

 The Statue at Bangalore

-The Statue of Queen Victoria in Bangalore shows the Queen wearing the Order of the Garter robes, which are decorated with tassels and roses.
+The Statue of Queen Victoria in Bangalore shows the Queen the Order of the Garter robes, which are decorated with tassels and roses.
 The Queen is carrying a scepter and an orb with a cross.